RoboManipal/Learn-ROS/README.md

 2. ROS [installation](http://wiki.ros.org/noetic/Installation/Ubuntu)

 ### Submitting your work
-To submit your work, you will have to **fork** this repository.
+* To submit your work, you will have to **fork** this repository.
 After that you can create a clone of your fork.
    This is where you will push all of your work.
+Follow [this](https://gist.github.com/CristinaSolana/1885435) to add the remote from the original repository to       your fork.
+This way you can update your fork with all the new tasks that would be added in the future.

+* For each task submission, you should add the ROS package that you created.
+This should include all the scripts/codes that you have used.
+Also include a README with relevent screenshots to validate your work.

 ## Tasks
-Tasks are arranged in a weekly manner (like a MOOC)
+Tasks on this repository are arranged in a weekly manner, similar to any online course or MOOC that you may have taken.(Coursera,Udemy,edX)

 **Task 0:**
-1. Install your OS (Ubuntu 20.04 is preferred).
+1. Install your OS.
 2. Install ROS.
    Verify your installation by running the command `roscd`